Spring Hunting is Around the Corner

 For our friends that do not ride, but are interested in participating in other Hunt activities and being part of the club.

 Half of dues must be paid in order to begin hunting in the spring.
 The balance is due at the beginning of the fall informal season.
+Please include full optional MFHA membership fee in your first half dues payment.

 Remember, Wentworth Hunt is an ALL Volunteer hunt.
 Members are expected to get involved with hunt activities and volunteer to help with our various fund-raisers, territory preparation, Hound walking, etc. There are many different ways in which to get involved.
 It is truly a very rewarding part of being a hunt member, and helps you to get the most out of your membership.